nais/doc/docs/security/cloud-armor/cloud-armor.md

 In Google Cloud we enabled Google Cloud Armor (GCA) to protect our loadbalancer and the services behind it.

-The GCA is an WAF (Web Application Firewall) to help mitigate the [OWASP Top 10](https://owasp.org/www-project-top-ten/) risks add to add support for the [Zero-trust architecture](https://csrc.nist.gov/publications/detail/sp/800-207/final), the WAF protects web applications from a variety of application layer attacks, such
+The GCA is an WAF (Web Application Firewall) to help mitigate the [OWASP Top 10](https://owasp.org/www-project-top-ten/) risks to add support for the [Zero-trust architecture](https://csrc.nist.gov/publications/detail/sp/800-207/final), the WAF protects web applications from a variety of application layer attacks, such